Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Polymers and relevant Hamiltonians

-We endow $ M(\mathcal{P}_k)$ with an associative and commutative product $\circ$ (circle product),
+We endow $ M(\mathcal{P}_k)$ with an associative and commutative product $\circ_k$ (circle product),

 that is useful to streamline the notation.
-Recall that we introduced this operation already in Chapter~\ref{sec:explanation}.
+Recall that we introduced this operation already in \eqref{eq:def_circ_explanation} in Chapter~\ref{sec:explanation}.
+Note that the circle product and its domain of definition depends on the scale $k$.
+We will mostly simply write $\circ$ as the scale $k$ will usually be clear from context.
 An important property of the circle product is that it serves as a shorthand for the expansion of the product